Dark matter to baryon ratio from scalar triplets decay in type-II seesaw: Triplet scalar leptogenesis and asymmetric DM

-The symmetric component of $\chi$ can be efficiently depleted away through the $\phi-H$ mixing portal to the SM particles.
-Due to Breit-Wigner enhancement in the cross-section, when extra scalar mass $(M_{h_{2}})$ is twice of the DM mass, we get depletion of the symmetric component of the DM candidates, as shown in Fig.~\ref{depletion_chi}\,.
+The symmetric component of $\chi$ can be efficiently annihilated through the $\phi-H$ mixing portal to the SM particles.
+Due to Breit-Wigner enhancement in the cross-section, when extra scalar mass $(M_{h_{2}})$ is twice of the DM mass, we get depletion of the symmetric component of the DM candidate.
+The annihilation cross-section of the process: $\overline{\chi}\chi \to \overline{f} f$, where $f$ is a SM fermion, is given by,